personalrobotics/finchdrama/text/_sources/intro.txt

 ideas in Snap:

   #. imperative programming as sequences of commands
-  #. atomic data representation as numbers and strings
+  #. data representation as numbers and strings (atoms)
   #. the idea of composite data representation as lists
   #. creating functions with arguments
   #. state machine transition diagrams and implementation

 And these topics related to robotics:

   #. issuing robot commands to change physical state (wheel velocity, LED color)